MantasPauliukonis/unknown-prototype/Ideas.md

 ## Processor

-Executes tasks based on supported instructions set types (CPU, GPU, LAN)
+Executes tasks based on supported instructions set types (CPU, GPU)

+* may accommodate a single or multiple instruction sets (fixed purpose or general purpose)

 #### Throughput